clairvoyant/cblas/README.md

    * FreePascal / Delphi

-The CBLAS procedure that I mostly use is the `dgemm`, and I wish to compare between the diferent implementations for the kind of matrix that I use. (medium size 4000 x 10000).
+The CBLAS procedure that I mostly use is the `dgemm`, and I wish to compare between the different implementations for the kind of matrix that I use. (medium size 4000 x 10000).

 Why Pascal